Texas judge rules against GOP lawsuit seeking to toss 2022 election result in Houston area

 HOUSTON (AP) — A Texas judge has denied a Republican effort to overturn election results in the nation’s third-most populous county, a Democratic stronghold that’s been beset by GOP efforts to dictate how ballots are cast.

-But visiting Judge David Peeples ruled Thursday against the lawsuit’s request for a new election.
+But visiting Judge David Peeples ruled Thursday against her request for a new election.
 His decision came months after a two-week trial in August in which no GOP voters came forward to testify they were unable to vote because of the problems.

+Harris County, which President Joe Biden won by double-digits in 2020, has become a recurring target of GOP lawmakers who have rushed to impose stricter voting measures and passed a law this year that could allow the state to take over the county’s elections.

+Last year, Harris County leaders acknowledged problems on Election Day.
+In a 36-page ruling, Peeples did not brush aside those issues, writing that the court “found many mistakes” and violations of the election code.

+“But the court holds that not enough votes were put in doubt to justify voiding the election,” Peeples wrote.

+In all, 21 Republicans running in local races in Harris County had challenged their losses.
+Peeples threw out most of the other remaining cases, leaving one lawsuit still ongoing.

-The ruling is a blow to efforts by GOP leaders in Harris County to overturn November 2022 election results in 17 other local contests.
-It follows similar court challenges that have become more common around the country following baseless conspiracy theories spread by former President Donald Trump and his supporters alleging the 2020 presidential election was stolen by President Joe Biden’s backers.
+The lawsuits in Houston followed similar court challenges that have become more common around the country following baseless conspiracy theories spread by former President Donald Trump and his supporters alleging the 2020 presidential election was stolen.

+Harris County Attorney Christian Menefee, a Democrat, said in a statement that the county and voters have moved on from the 2022 election.

+“I’m glad the judge confirmed what we’ve all known for a year now.
+These Republican candidates lost the 2022 election,” Menefee said.
+“I hope the Harris County Republican Party will move on too.”

 Elections have been scrutinized for several years now in Harris County — which has nearly 5 million residents, most of whom are Latino or Black.